ycssup/fund-risk-analytics/README.md

 Tail risk metrics use historical simulation.
 Multi-day VaR and CVaR/ES are scaled from the detected observation frequency to the requested holding period.

+For non-daily data, short-horizon tail-risk labels such as `1d_scaled` are reported explicitly as scaled estimates rather than directly observed daily losses.

 ### Step 5: Drawdown Analysis

 Drawdown: